oracle-devrel/devo.tutorials/multi-cluster-verrazzano-oke/3-deploy-multi-cluster-verrazzano-oke.md

 ---
 {% imgx alignright assets/verrazzano-logo.png 400 400 "Verrazzano Logo" %}

-In [Part 1](1-deploying-verrazzano-on-oke), we discussed setting up the network infrastructure for a multi-cluster [Verrazzano](https://verrazzano.io/)deployment.
+In [Part 1](2-deploy-multi-cluster-verrazzano-oke), we discussed setting up the network infrastructure for a multi-cluster [Verrazzano](https://verrazzano.io/)deployment.
+Earlier, we focused on deploying Verrazzano on [Oracle Container Engine (OKE)](1-deploying-verrazzano-on-oke).
 In this article, we will configure the clusters so they behave as a kind of global cluster.
 Below is the multi-clustering process depicted graphically:

 {% imgx aligncenter assets/vNjGKLaGatczobm2O5Ycdw.png 1076 630 "Verrazzano multi-cluster deployment and registration process" "Verrazzano multi-cluster deployment and registration process" %}